-- Don’t dwell on the past.
-The past is not here anymore, so why think about it?
-Let bygones be gone.
-Forget the past and focus on the present moment.
-There is no need to evoke unpleasant memories and get immersed in them.
+- Avoid dwelling on the past.
+The past is gone, so why think about it?
+Better focus on the present moment.
+There is no need to evoke unpleasant memories.

 - Don’t take everything too personally.
-A certain degree of emotional and mental detachment is very helpful.
-On many occasions, it would be useful to inject a certain measure of detachment and non involvement.
-This would bring into your life more peace, harmony and common sense.
+A certain degree of emotional detachment is very helpful.
+It would bring into your life more peace, harmony and common sense.

-- Meditation is not everyone’s cup of tea, but if you have the time, and are willing to try it, even just a few minutes a day will make a difference in your life.
+- Meditation is not everyone’s cup of tea, but if you have the time, and are willing to try it, it will make a difference in your life.
 You will become more peaceful, relaxed and happy.